takeyourtokenapp/aOi_intelligent_guide/IMPLEMENTATION_COMPLETE.md

 ## Conclusion

-The landing page has been successfully transformed from a static introduction into **aOi's Interactive Residence** - a living, breathing ecosystem dashboard where users can:
+The home page has been successfully transformed from a static introduction into **aOi's Interactive Residence** - a living, breathing ecosystem headquarters where users can:

 1. **See Real-time Stats**: Active learners, courses completed, foundation contributions
 2. **Follow Live Activity**: Achievements and donations as they happen, narrated by aOi
 3. **Interact with aOi**: Large clickable avatar opens chat, making aOi the central presence
 4. **Track the Ecosystem**: Understand TYT's impact through live data visualization

-**Key Achievement**: Landing page is no longer just an entry point - it's aOi's home where she welcomes users and shows them the living ecosystem.
+**Key Achievement**: This is no longer just an entry point - it's aOi's permanent residence where she welcomes users and shows them the living ecosystem.

 **Production Ready**: Build successful, all features functional, documentation complete.